*This post may contain affiliate links. If you click on any link and make a purchase, we may receive a small commission at no cost to you.

 We’ve all made decisions that we later regret and wish that we could take back.
-Thankfully, that’s where forgiveness and grace come into play.
-Because when you love someone so deeply, you take the good as well as the bad.
-All the while knowing that in every relationship, people hurt each other.
+Thankfully, that’s where forgiveness and grace come into play because when you love someone so deeply, you take the good as well as the bad; all the while knowing that in every relationship, people hurt each other.
 Am I pleased that you’ve treated me like something you stepped in?
 I am not.
-In fact, you’ve cut me to the bone so many times that I’ve nearly bled to death.
-Only now have I staunched the bleeding.
-But if I could convey anything to you, it would be this.
-I miss you every single day.
-Not a moment passes when I don’t wish things were different between us.
-That I had fought harder for you.
-Even when, under the duress of an ultimatum, you didn’t have the strength within yourself to fight for me.
-And despite every bit of mean and misery that has passed between us over time, I would still choose you.
-Not because you’ve earned it.
-And certainly not because you deserve it.
-But because at the end of the day, the love that I have for you is not only vast but genuine.
-And it far exceeds any of the hurt, bitterness, and resentment that I feel on the inside.
+In fact, you’ve cut me to the bone so many times that I’ve nearly bled to death and only now have I staunched the bleeding.
+But if I could convey anything to you, it would be this: I miss you every single day.
+Not a moment passes when I don’t wish things were different between us and that I had fought harder for you even when, under the duress of an ultimatum, you didn’t have the strength within yourself to fight for me.
+And despite every bit of mean and misery that has passed between us over time, I would still choose you—not because you’ve earned it and certainly not because you deserve it; but because at the end of the day, the love that I have for you is not only vast but genuine and far exceeds any of the hurt, bitterness, and resentment that I feel on the inside.

 Being empty of you is one of the hardest things I have ever had to do.